joelpolizzi/DSC210-group_proj/README.md

 Examining recommendation systems past and present.
 We begin with a historical introduction into basic rating systems utilizing Single Value Decomposition of a matrix to provide item ratings, to evaluating a modern linear approach of Bayesian Personalizating Ranking, and ending with a State-of-the-art approach leveraging Transformers for recommendation.

+We have chosen to use the McAuley-Lab/Amazon-Reviews-2023 dataset focusing the Musical Instruments subset.
+The dataset set is loaded from HuggingFace.

 The repo contains all our final project material including our Project Report Latex and PDF, our slides, and our jupyter notebook containing the coding portions of the project.

 ## Table of Contents